What to know about Xeljanz

 In 2012, The Food and Drug Administration (FDA) approved tofacitinib, which is the active ingredient in Xeljanz, to treat moderate to severe rheumatoid arthritis (RA) in people who cannot tolerate methotrexate.

-The FDA have also approved Xeljanz to treat moderate to severe ulcerative colitis.
+The FDA had also approved Xeljanz to treat moderate to severe ulcerative colitis.

 How does it work?